quicwg/base-drafts/draft-ietf-quic-transport.md

   maximum bidirectional stream ID is set to 0 if this parameter is absent, preventing the creation of new bidirectional streams until a MAX_STREAM_ID frame is sent.
-Note that a default value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) to be used.
+Note that a default value of 0 does not prevent the cryptographic handshake stream (that is, stream 0) from being used.

 initial_max_stream_id_uni (0x0008):